 While it is certainly POSSIBLE to use certain rifle scope brands on a pellet gun, it is recommended that you use pellet gun/air rifle scopes on air rifles.

 This will save you money and prevent headaches down the line.
-Besides, rifle scopes are better for long distances.
+Besides, rifle scopes are better for long distances anyway.

 An air gun scope should be enough for your pellets.